 Unfortunately, the system is (as of 1st November 2013) still not complete; the hardware components have not been fully tested and integrated with the software, despite extensive work by all students.
+Very little time was available for testing and significant issues thus do remain.
 However, the project is very close to completion.
-The software can interact in the desired manner with the hardware components, and fulfils the majority of the required functionality.
-With some further testing and development using the final hardware, the software could easily be implemented - and the report has been written with this in mind, allowing another group in the future to build upon the project software.
+The software is able interact in the desired manner with the hardware components, and fulfils the majority of the required functionality.
+With some further testing and development using the final hardware, the software could easily be implemented and the report has been written with this in mind, allowing another group in the future to build upon the project software.

-The report begins with an overview of the whole system and the design of the software component.
-Each subsection then focuses on a specific aspect of the software, going into detail about its design, development, functionality, testing, and integration.
-Following this, there are sections focusing on the administrative aspects of the project, including teamwork, the general development process, and costs.
-The report concludes with some documentation of the software and recommendations for future development.
+Chapter 1 of the report begins with an overview of the whole system and the software component.
+Following this, there is a discussion of the administrative aspects of the project, including teamwork, the general development process, and costings.
+Each subsection of Chapter 2 then focuses on a specific aspect of the software, going into detail about its design, development, functionality, testing, and integration, with the appropriate descriptions and reasonings.
+Chapter 3 of the report concludes with the final results and recommendations for future development.
+In-depth instructions regarding use of the software are given in the project's online documentation[1].